 - If an employee posts on social media while using your company’s VPN tunnel, is that a violation of the acceptable use policy?

 - What if the employee is browsing objectionable content and websites on their own devices VPN?

-- What happens if they transmit material that may not be appropriate for work use over your network, even if they are using their own devices?
+- What happens if they transmit material that may not be appropriate for work use over your network, even if they use their own devices?
 What actions will be taken for such actions?

 - How will device usage be monitored to enforce company device usage policies?

-- Does your company have the right to set up rules concerning the use of devices in the workplace?
+- Does your company have the right to set up rules concerning using devices in the workplace?

 Professional Outsourced IT Services

-At Blue Jean Networks, we promote small and medium-sized businesses efficiency by disseminating expert IT services and support.
+Blue Jean Networks promotes business efficiency by disseminating expert IT services and support.
 For more information about our vast array of services, including comprehensive mobile device management and IT consulting, call our team today!